jhildenbiddle/docsify-themeable/docs/index.md

   Use a theme as-is, or as a starting point for something completely new.
 All themes share the same customizable properties, making it easy mix styles from different themes.

 - **Improved desktop and mobile experience**<br>
-  Enhancements that are unique to docsify-themeable—along with docsify- and browser-related bug fixes—provide a more enjoyable and trouble-free experience for site visitors:
+  Enhancements that are unique to docsify-themeable—along with docsify- and browser-related bug fixes—provide a more enjoyable and trouble-free experience for and site authors and visitors.

   - [Extensive customization](customization)
   - [PrismJS theme compatibility](customization#prismjs)